noi-techpark/it.bz.opendatahub.sparql/infrastructure/README.md

 - Resource = `it.bz.opendatahub.sparql.db.vkg`; Username = `vkguser_readonly`
 - Resource = `it.bz.opendatahub.sparql.db.vkg`; Username = `postgres`

+## Security

+Open ports (Postgres' default is `5432`)
+- The VKG database must have access to the tourism db for the subscription
+- The Docker server must have access to the VKG database

+Create DB roles
+- See both database sections for further details

 ## Databases

 The databases used in the test and production environments of NOI are not